CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 We know how potentiometers work, and the "real" volume knob is just one of those, with an op amp for isolation and gain.
 But how does a control voltage controlled volume knob work?
-If there was such a thing as a "voltage controlled resistor," that would do the trick.
+If we ccould find such a thing as a "voltage controlled resistor," that would do the trick.
 It sounds like something which could be done with an op amp, but it would require a somewhat less common circuit, called an operational transconductance amplifier (or OTA) instead.
 These tend to have an